anowell/client-test/README.md

 TODO
 ----

-Document the included components as well as how to extend zerg-rush with new components: (drivers, generators, assertions, comparators).
+Document the included components as well as how to extend zerg-rush with new components: (drivers, generators, assertions).